 The devil is in the details:

-Looking at the big picture when it comes to understanding a business problem is great but being able to break the problem down and see how the micro level mechanics works are equally important to solving the problem.
+Looking at the big picture when it comes to understanding a business problem is great but being able to break the problem down and see how the micro-level mechanic’s works are equally important to solving the problem.

 Scientists and law enforcement often use the principle of Occam’s Razor to solve complicated scientific problems or solve crimes.
 Occam’s Razor or the principle of simplicity is when one looks at a hypothesis that is most likely to be true or in other words, look for the simplest explanation of why something happened.
 Critical thinkers often use this principle to solve complicated problems.

 Watson-Glaser™ Critical Thinking Appraisal provided by TalentLens is majorly used by many MNCs to make data-driven decisions on staffing and development.
 It is recognized as the industry-leading measure of critical-thinking ability.
-Thousands of schools and business organisations use this assessment to measure the critical thinking ability of the candidates.
-With this test HR’s and hiring, agencies can assess the candidates’ ability to recognize assumptions, evaluate arguments and hence make better hiring decisions.
+Thousands of schools and business organizations use this assessment to measure the critical thinking ability of the candidates.
+With this test HR’s and hiring, agencies can assess the candidates’ ability to recognize assumptions, evaluate arguments, and hence make better hiring decisions.
 The tests should be completed online within a time-limit of 30 minutes.
 It is time-bound so the hiring team can accurately measure how well the candidate cope-up with the pressure of time.

-With a large clientele of reputed companies and organisation opting for our assessment tests and modules, TalentLens provides you, the HR vertical, with an array of highly effective tests and assessments, backed by new-age technologies.
+With a large clientele of reputed companies and organizations opting for our assessment tests and modules, TalentLens provides you, the HR vertical, with an array of highly effective tests and assessments, backed by new-age technologies.
 The assessments offered, are completely online making it flexible and easy to attempt.
 Offered with varying levels of complexity, there is close to no margin for error while recruiting the right candidate, for the right position.